-News: I am developing an open research platform (Collective Knowledge) and use it to automate and crowdsource optimization and co-design of the whole SW/HW/model/dataset stack of deep learning and AI in terms of speed, accuracy, energy, size and cost across realistic inputs and diverse platforms from IoT to Exascale supercomputers!
+News: I am developing "Collective Knowledge" - a community platform for collaborative, reproducible and reusable AI R&D, and also use it to automate and crowdsource optimization and co-design of the AI stack (SW/HW/models) in terms of speed, accuracy, energy, size and costs across realistic inputs and diverse platforms from IoT to Exascale supercomputers!

 Designing efficient many-core computer systems in terms of performance,